Full Stack Database and Web Application Expert

 - Summer, 1996 : Institute of Ocean Sciences (http://www.pac.dfo-mpo.gc.ca/science/facilities-installations/ios-ism/index-eng.htm): wrote a Pascal program to convert river temperature sensor data between formats; created a web image map and another web page.

-- 1995-2017 : Fruit Trees and More (http://www.FruitTreesAndMore.com/): designed and built relational databases for inventory and orders using FileMaker Pro; setup web site; managed office computers and network; other support and training.
+- 1995-Present : Fruit Trees and More (http://www.FruitTreesAndMore.com): designed and built relational databases for inventory and orders using FileMaker Pro; setup web site; managed office computers and network; other support and training.

-Created a set of new database projects that are intended to bring significant advances to the database software industry in general, in a manner expressing both idealism and pragmatism; they are continuing to be developed under the name of Muldis Data Systems (http://muldis.com/); some have been released CPAN but those are out of date; see GitHub (https://github.com/muldis) for the latest versions.
+Created a set of new database projects that are intended to bring significant advances to the database software industry in general, in a manner expressing both idealism and pragmatism; they are continuing to be developed under the name of Muldis Data Systems (http://muldis.com); see GitHub (https://github.com/muldis) for the latest versions.

 - Muldis::D::Ref_Eng - Reference Implementation of Muldis D Over Perl 6.